tangorri/stage/README.md

 Developpement d'une appli mobile destinée à la gestion des livraisons.
 Réalisée avec Ionic 3 et Android Studio, utilisation de Firebase

-This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.

 ## How to use this template